 * Results vary depending on specification, installation quality, and glass selection.
 Contact us for a tailored assessment.

 We are a fully FENSA-approved and certified window supplier and installer, licensed to install secondary glazing across the UK.
-The FENSA programme is a government-approved scheme that oversees building code compliance for replacement windows and doors.
+Our standard glass products include toughened safety glass, laminated glass, STADIP acoustic sound-insulating glass, and Low-E thermal glass.

 With dozens of five-star customer testimonials, we have a proven track record making us one of the leading secondary glazing contractors in the UK.

-We absolutely love the service provided.
+"We absolutely love the service provided.
 Their approach is really friendly but professional.
-We went out to five different companies and found Secondary Windows Glazing to be value for money and their service was by far the best.
-Thank you for the really awesome work — we will definitely be returning!
+We went out to five different companies and found Secondary Windows Glazing to be value for money and their service was by far the best."

-We have used Secondary Windows Glazing for many years as they are certainly the best in the UK.
+"We have used Secondary Windows Glazing for many years as they are certainly the best in the UK.
 The attention to detail and professional setup is what makes this company our go-to for all our work.
-I highly recommend the team for the immense work they carry out — always fantastic results!
+I highly recommend the team."

-Lived next to a busy road for years and the noise was unbearable.
+"Lived next to a busy road for years and the noise was unbearable.
 The team installed secondary glazing throughout and the difference is remarkable — we can actually sleep through the night now.
-Excellent value for money and very tidy workers.
-Couldn't recommend them more highly.
+Excellent value for money and very tidy workers."

 Every installation is unique.
 Browse our gallery of completed secondary glazing projects — from grand arched heritage windows and Victorian sash windows to modern residential and commercial installations across the UK.